 You can find the printable recipe with all the correct amounts at the bottom of this post.

 - Use fresh lemon juice.
-The lemons that are already squeezed for you at the store do not have the same lemon flavor.
+The lemons already squeezed for you at the store do not have the same lemon flavor.

 - The maple syrup with the regular sugar and the melted butter creates a delightful crust that will withstand the liquid poured over.